-Ten species are considered in detail below.
+Ten species are considered in detail in the following sections.
 The maps were downloaded from the BTO website on 20 March 2021 (https://www.bto.org/our-science/projects/ringing/publications/online-ringing-reports).
 Comparisons are made between results from the Wetland Bird Survey (WeBS) and the Non-estuarine Waterbirds Survey (NEWS).

 26% use open coasts.
 21% NEWS decline since 1997/98.
 (WeBS decline 22%).

 In December 2015, as we walked around the coast of Great Cumbrae in the Firth of Clyde, pairs of Oystercatchers were already staking out their territories, probably not having travelled anywhere since the previous summer or perhaps even in the last twenty years!
 Wintering flocks that we saw may well have included breeding birds from inland sites in Scotland, from Iceland and from Norway, together with juveniles and non-breeding sub-adults.
 NEWS III found that densities of coastal Oystercatchers were highest in Wales but that this is the area in which there had been the biggest declines.
 Breeding numbers have fallen rapidly in Scotland, as you can read in Oystercatchers: from shingle beach to roof-top.